-Compliance management in many organisations starts with understanding the regulatory obligations you have and any standards you want to adhere to that apply to your business.
-The level of regulations and standards that your organisation face can vastly change from industry to industry and country.
+Compliance management in many organisations starts with understanding your regulatory obligations and any standards you want to adhere to that apply to your business.
+Your organisation’s level of regulations and standards can vastly change from industry to industry and country.
 For example, PCI DSS focuses on businesses in the retail sector, and GDPR needs to be considered by organisations operating or doing business within the European Union.

 Once businesses have identified the regulations and standards they need to adhere to, they will often;

 - Review and document regulatory obligations.